data-edu/data-science-in-education/_book/09-wt-aggregate-data.md

   )
 ```

 To clean it up, we remove the rows that are blank.
 When looking at the PDF, we notice that there are aggregations inserted into the table that are not district-level.
-For example, they have included ELM K_08, presumably to aggregate FRPL numbers up to the K-8 level.
+For example, they have included `ELM K_08`, presumably to aggregate FRPL numbers up to the K-8 level.
 Although this is useful data, we don't need it for this district-level analysis.
 There are different ways we can remove these rows but we will just filter them out.

 ```r